+Greetings!
+I’m Trace Meek, a designer, artist, photographer, writer, musician, armchair philosopher, shadetree mechanic, and aspiring filmmaker based in Massachusetts.
 Whatever medium I work in, I enjoy the interplay of the heart, the mind, and the hands.
 I love to search for meaning, develop ideas, and express them in visual, tactile, and intellectual form.

-Originally from Atlanta Georgia, I attended Georgia Tech for a year and a half, where I majored in Electrical Engineering.
-Then I took some time off to play in bands and focus on the humanities.
-In the late 1980s I migrated to the beautiful Pioneer Valley of Western Massachusetts.
+Originally from Atlanta Georgia, I attended Georgia Tech and studied electrical engineering for a year and a half.
+Then I took some time off to work in restaurants, play in rock bands, and focus on the arts and humanities.